rohansh-tty/EVA4/FAQs/README.md

 2. Why do we have to normalize images before passing it into CNN?

 If we don't divide the feature values/pixels by 255 then the range of feature values in the training vectors would be different.

+3. What's an Epoch?
+And how is it different from Iterations?